The Sopranos Season 4 Episode 12: “Eloise”

 Despite running for six seasons, The Sopranos can be neatly divided into three distinct acts.
 For example, the first three seasons establish the foundations, while seasons five and six serve as the extended climax.
 In between, season four represents a series in transition — a coda to the past and a prelude to the future.

 Take “Eloise,” for example: although it is the season’s penultimate episode, there is hardly a sense of finality.
 The installment bears more similarities to “No Show” than it does with next week’s “Whitecaps.”
-Nevertheless, the tensions that have been simmering throughout the year continue to grow.
+Nevertheless, the tensions that have been simmering throughout the year continue to grow — Carmela’s self-contained infatuation with Furio Giunta reaches the point of no return, Meadow’s maturation into an adult puts her at odds with her mother, and the disagreements between the New Jersey and New York crime families are ready to boil over.

 Furio threatens Tony Soprano in "Eloise"

 Due to a combination of drunkenness and selfishness, Tony remains ignorantly unaware of these developments.
-Besides, he’s preoccupied by the feud with New York City over the Esplanade project, which — in a stunning change-of-heart from Johnny Sack — could lead to the assassination of Carmine Lupertazzi.
+Besides, he’s preoccupied by the feud with New York City over the Esplanade project, which — in a stunning change-of-heart from Johnny Sack — could lead to a resolution via assassinating Carmine Lupertazzi.

-At the end of the episode, when Tony asks Carmela if this isn’t everything she ever wanted, she responds in a blank, emotionless tone: “Yes.”
+At the end of the episode, when an ignorant Tony asks Carmela if this isn’t everything she ever wanted, she responds in a blank emotionless tone: “Yes.”

 Carmela and Meadow eat lunch in front of Eloise's portrait

 Whether it’s Carmela feeling undervalued, Tony undervaluing everyone else or Paulie Gualtieri going unrecognized, nothing much has changed since the series began.
-“Eloise” is a perfect representation of season four’s intentional “aimlessness.”
+Case in point: Carmela and Meadow argue and are just as hostile to each other as they were back in the pilot.
+The unchanging nature of the characters makes “Eloise” a perfect representation of season four’s intentional “aimlessness.”
 And while it might not feel like a great set-up for next week’s finale, the episode works perfectly within the season’s unpredictable structure.

 Most of all, “Eloise” benefits from great editing.
-Despite the disjointed awkwardness of several scenes (notably the family dinner at Meadow’s new apartment), the installment is perfectly streamlined with great comedic timing.
+Although this is a busy installment with several subplots both superfluous and substantial, the episode never feels too cluttered.
+Despite the disjointed awkwardness of several scenes (notably the family dinner at Meadow’s new apartment), “Eloise” is perfectly streamlined with great comedic timing.
 Even Carmela’s depression is played for laughs, which purposely removes all feeling from the storyline, a recurring trend this season.

 With all emotion relentlessly drained away over the course of the last 12 chapters, the growing malaise has become quite palpable.
 In this regard, “Eloise” is actually a perfect penultimate episode — the passionless calm before next week’s emotional storm.